gitbls/sdm/Docs/Plugins.md

 Multiple `--plugin` switches can be used on the command line.
 This includes specifying the same plugin multiple times (the `apps` plugin, for example).

-Another way to specify plugins is via the `--plugin @/path/to/filelist`, where `filelist` consists of plugin invocations, one per line, without the `--plugin` switch.
+Another way to specify plugins is via the `--plugin @/path/to/pluglist`, where `pluglist` consists of plugin invocations, one per line, without the `--plugin` switch.
 For example:
 ```
 user:userlist=/rpi/etc/sdm/bls-users
 system:name=0|systemd-config=timesyncd=/rpi/systemd/timesyncd.conf|eeprom=stable|sysctl=/rpi/etc/sysctl.d/01-disable-ipv6.conf|fstab=/rpi/etc/fstab.lan|motd=/dev/null